-Atlanta mothers Jennifer and Beth Anne celebrate their 10-year anniversary with a legally recognized ceremony in Cape Cod
+Atlanta lesbians Jennifer and Beth Anne celebrate their 10-year anniversary with a Cape Cod destination gay wedding

 Happy happening or deliberate decision, there are oodles of couples living in bliss that aren’t wed.
 That’s how it was for Beth Anne Higgins and Jennifer Lynne Brooks, who met at a campus ministry while attending the University of Georgia.